 - A governmental item (issued by a governmental entity that allows the use of property or facilities, e.g. University parking passes or tickets to athletic events on University property).

 - Any negotiable instrument, such as a check or gift card;

-- Any gift (even of minimal value) given in “thanks and appreciation” and in consideration of official action, or
+- Any gift (even of minimal value) given in “thanks and appreciation” for an official action; or

-- Internally it is best to avoid gift-giving "up the chain of command."
+- Internally, it is best to avoid gift-giving "up the chain of command."
 Such gifts can be seen as a way of currying favor or seeking favoritism.
 Gifts down the chain of command are acceptable.
-Around the holidays, "white elephant" gifts, anonymous gift cards, and other similar gifts are also acceptable, but in these cases it is still important to keep the "less than $50" rule.
+Around the holidays, "white elephant" gifts, anonymous gift cards, and other similar gifts are also acceptable, but it is still important to keep the "less than $50" rule.

 Answer: It’s okay as long as it’s not solicited or in consideration of any official action.
-UT Tyler's ‘rule of thumb’ is a limit of no more than $50 value per person per day – or no more than $20 if from a lender.
+The University’s ‘rule of thumb’ is a limit of no more than $50 value per person per day, or no more than $20 if from a lender.

 Question: What if someone offers me tickets to a game or a show?
 Can I accept the tickets?